Policy 6120A

 In a library (physical or virtual), the right to privacy is the right to open inquiry without having the subject of one’s interest examined or scrutinized by others.
 Confidentiality exists when a library is in possession of personally identifiable information about users and keeps that information private on their behalf.
 Confidentiality extends to “information sought or received and resources consulted, borrowed, acquired or transmitted” (ALA Code of Ethics), including, but not limited to: database search records, reference questions and interviews, circulation records, interlibrary loan records, information about materials downloaded or placed on “hold” or “reserve,” and other personally identifiable information about uses of library materials, programs, facilities, or services (ALA Bill of Rights).

 A custodial parent or guardian, upon proper identification, may request to inspect the records of a minor child.
-Under no circumstances shall staff of the Library ever answer to a third party about a patron’s use of library materials, equipment, programs, facilities or services.
+Under no circumstances shall Library staff ever answer a third-party inquiry relating to a patron’s use of library materials, equipment, programs, facilities, or services.
 Furthermore, the Library shall not keep any records or logs detailing computer and/or internet access.
-Such information is privileged and, if divulged, would be an invasion of the patron’s privacy.
+The Library also seeks to minimize the retention of personally identifiable records (e.g., circulation history, hold requests, or interlibrary loan transactions), maintaining them only as long as operationally necessary.

 Administering the Policy